 Woodstock Inn Brewery

 Visit one of New Hampshire’s original microbreweries located in the heart of the Western White Mountains.
 Started over 20 years ago with a seven-barrel system, the Woodstock Inn Brewery nestled on Main Street in North Woodstock has now grown to a 30-barrel production facility and lab.
+Their beer is now crisper, cleaner and has a smoother and more balanced finish.
 The Brewery offers eight year-round brews, including their 4000-Footer IPA, Old Man Oatmeal Stout, and Pig’s Ear Brown Ale.
 Each season, they also brew special seasonal flavors to be enjoyed on the patio after a long day of hiking or by the fireplace after an epic powder day.
 No matter what your tastebuds like, there is a beer on tap or in cans waiting for you at the Woodstock Inn Brewery.

 One Love Brewery

 Located in downtown Lincoln in the historic Henry Paper Mill, One Love Brewery is a German-style beer pub.
 Brewed in-house and featuring creative names, the beers at One Love are typically German lagers, but you’ll also find some hoppy varieties on tap.
 Make sure you pair your pint with something delicious from the menu.
 The starters menu is eccentric featuring items such as Ravioli Tikki Masala, Empanadas, and Poutine.
 And, don’t miss the burgers!
 If beer isn’t your drink of choice, then you’ll want to try a cocktail.
 From White Peach Sangria to Pain Killers, you’ll find something to quench the thirst on a hot day.
 Did we mention that the deck at One Love Brewery is dog-friendly?